Skip to main content

 Tasty

-A great thing about recipe apps is the ability to share knowledge among users, and Tasty has perfected that in its app.
+A great thing about recipe apps is the ability to share knowledge among users; Tasty has perfected that in its app.
 This app by Buzzfeed is designed for community interaction because it’s the self-proclaimed “world’s largest food network.”
-There are sections to rate, comment, and suggest recipe alterations.
-Remember to take all the comments with a grain of salt since they come from mostly amateur cooks.
-Another fun feature is you can edit your personal tastes within the app and blacklist recipes that don’t interest you.
+There are sections to rate, comment on, and suggest recipe alterations.
+Remember to take all the comments with a grain of salt since they come from primarily amateur cooks.
+Another fun feature is editing your tastes within the app and blocking recipes that don’t interest you.
+The app also features an AI assistant that can help you find new recipes based on your preferences and tastes.

 Price: Free

-From one of the leading vegan lifestyle websites, the Forks Over Knives is perfect for anyone trying to support or switch to a plant-based diet.
-The clean design and production value alone makes this app worth the five bones.
-However, the 400+ whole-food recipe database, the new recipes each week, and the exportable grocery list option also make this app very worthwhile.
+From one of the leading vegan lifestyle websites, the Forks Plant-Based Recipes app is perfect for anyone trying to support or switch to a plant-based diet.
+The clean design and production value alone makes this app worth the one-time cost to download it.
+Also, the 600+ whole-food recipe database, the weekly new recipes, and the exportable grocery list option also make this app worthwhile.
+Additionally, the app lets you view your recipes in landscape mode, so you can see your recipes and the step-by-step instructions in full screen, so you won’t have to swipe back and forth to read the recipe.

 Food Network Kitchen

 For whatever reason, we trust celebrities.
-While the verdict is still out whether or not all celebrity chefs are actually chefs, if you need your recipes to come from Alton Brown or Giada De Laurentis, you’ll need the Food Network Kitchen app.
+While the verdict is still out on whether all celebrity chefs are actually chefs, you’ll need the Food Network Kitchen app if you need your recipes to come from Alton Brown or Giada De Laurentiis.
 It has a massive recipe database of over 70,000 recipes and most of the same features as the other apps.
 If you’re a Food Network junkie, a neat part of the app is that you can search recipes by show and air date.
 You can also watch shows and cooking classes through the app.
+Food Network also recently discontinued its premium subscription for the app, so now all features on the app are available for free.

 BigOven

-If you require virtually every recipe on the internet at your disposal, BigOven is the app for you.
-It allows you to curate your own recipe book from over a half a million verified recipes from across the web.
-You’ll have to upgrade to BigOven Pro if you want to plan your meals for the week, get access to collections from BigOven professional chefs, search by dietary preferences, or get nutrition insights.
+If you require virtually every recipe on the internet at your disposal, and let’s face it, who doesn’t?
+BigOven is the app for you.
+The BigOven app allows you to curate your recipe book from over half a million verified recipes from across the web.
+You’ll have to upgrade to BigOven Pro to plan your meals for the week, access collections from BigOven professional chefs, search by dietary preferences or get nutrition insights.
 Even without the pro upgrade, though, BigOven is a great app that quickly and easily gets you an array of recipes.

 SideChef

 The SideChef app might be more aptly named SousChef.
-Besides having detailed step-by-step instructions with images and videos, it also has voice commands and timers.
-You can get access to a wide network of culinary partners through the premium subscription who have their own special recipes, tips, and tutorials.
-SideChef lets you search by ingredient, gives you an estimated cost breakdown of all their recipes, and partners with Walmart so that ingredients can be delivered right to your door.
+Besides having detailed step-by-step instructions with images and videos, and has voice commands and timers.
+You can access a vast network of culinary partners through the premium subscription, with unique recipes, tips, and tutorials.
+SideChef lets you search by ingredient, gives you an estimated cost breakdown of all its recipes, and partners with Walmart to deliver ingredients right to your door.
+And if you have a smart appliance that is compatible with the over 2,000 CookAssist-enabled recipes, you can even control your oven right from the app.
+Just link your appliances to your device and get cooking.

 NY Times Cooking